 Where can you find the best view of San Francisco in the entire Bay Area?
 Oakland, of course.
-Whether you’re tucked in the hills or close up near the water, the views in Oakland are truly stunning.
+Whether you’re tucked in the hills or close up near the water, sunset time in Oakland is truly stunning.

 And, with approximately 260 sunny days a year in The Town and less fog than our neighbor across the Bay, it’s always a good time to catch the sunset.
 Here are our five favorite picturesque sites to visit.

 We know, it may sound odd to recommend a cemetery for an Oakland sunset, but trust us, you don’t want to miss out on this legendary site.
 You may have heard of a little destination in New York City called Central Park?
 Its designer, Frederick Law Olmsted, also designed Mountain View Cemetery, established over 150 years ago in 1863.
 You’ll also spot several notable names throughout the cemetery--famed architect Julia Morgan, Bobby Hutton of the Black Panther Party, and J.A.
 Folger of Folgers Coffee fame are all buried here.

 Perched at the end of Piedmont Avenue, the top of the cemetery offers sweeping views of downtown Oakland and San Francisco.
 Spend some time exploring the walking paths and gardens as you enjoy this uniquely-Oakland viewpoint.

 If you’re looking to get as close to the Bay as possible without actually being on the water, Middle Harbor Shoreline is your best bet for a sunset in Oakland.
 Built on a former Naval Supply Depot, the 38-acre park is situated next to the city’s working port, the fifth busiest working port in the country.
 Also an ecological reserve, you’ll find birds, fish, and other fascinating species along the shoreline here.